 After resolving many successful hostage negotiations and continuously honing his skills, Chris Voss came to the conclusion that you have to negotiate like your life depends on it – a motto that inspired the title of his book, Never Split the Difference: Negotiating As If Your Life Depended on It.

 Chris Voss understands the art of the deal better than anyone, and you probably know by now how difficult it is to prepare for negotiations.
 No negotiation is the same as the one before, yet mastering the art is essential if you want your business to thrive.
-These negotiation tips from a foremost expert should help you succeed.
+These negotiation tips from a foremost expert should help you succeed

 Setting suitable objectives and identifying strategies or opportunities are vital to growing a business.
 Nevertheless, you must turn your ideas into actions to achieve your end goals.
 Read about tactical planning in this related piece.

-Negotiation Tip #1 – Use Selective Word Mirroring
+Tip #1 – Use Selective Word Mirroring

-Negotiation is about more than controlling the situation.
+Successful negotiations are about more than controlling the situation.
 It’s also about rapport… And the fastest way to build rapport is using selective word mirroring.
 This is a simple technique that involves repeating specific words.

 Be careful with your tone of voice too.
 Voss likes to use a specific type of voice he calls “late night FM DJ voice.”
 Understand that it’s not about agreeing with the other side, even if it sounds like that.
 When you repeat their words, do so with an upward inflection, as you would pose a question.